OpenDataServices/os4d/docs/adoption/helpdesk.md

 A helpdesk might have the following modalities of work:

 - **Fielding direct enquiries** - with an e-mail address, twitter handle and instant messages going into a ticketing system, from which written replies can be sent, and through which management information on the types of enquiries and enquirers getting in touch can be logged.
 Enquiries may come direct from implementers, or may come from the advocacy partners seeking to promote adoption of the standard.
-- **Scoping notes** - working with prospective implementers to develop a shared understand of where the standard could help, and to identify options and steps for adoption;
+- **Scoping notes** - working with prospective implementers to develop a shared understanding of where the standard could help, and to identify options and steps for adoption;
 - **Mapping reviews** - providing templates to map existing systems to the standard, and reviewing implementer produced mappings.
 - **Implementation guidance** - sharing suggestions, resources and examples to highlight relevant technical and policy approaches to implementation.
 - **Data review and quality assurance** - performing automated and manual checks on data quality.